Best Sunscreens for Hyperpigmentation & Melasma 2026: Dermatologist-Approved Picks

 The Bottom Line

 But honestly?
-Any of these five sunscreens will serve you well.
+Any of these 7 sunscreens will serve you well.
 The most important thing is finding one you'll actually use every single day — because consistency is the real secret to managing melasma.

 Your future self (with clearer, more even skin) will thank you.